 Additional Call Center Agents assigned to the Delinquent Call Center Program conducted telephone collection activities of business and individual taxpayers.
-The stepup in early enforcement contacts enabled the Department of Revenue to resolve delinquent accounts earlier and at lower cost.
-Call Center Agents also joined the Business Use Tax Voluntary Compliance Initiative, increasing the resources available for bringing businesses into compliance with their use tax obligations.
+The step-up in early enforcement contacts enabled the Department of Revenue to resolve delinquent accounts earlier and at lower cost.
+Call Center Agents also joined the Voluntary Compliance Initiative unit, increasing the resources available for bringing businesses and individual taxpayers into compliance with their sales and use and personal income tax obligations.